 Buying This Type Of Toilet Paper Could Help Save Thousands Of Trees

-When you think about how you can take steps to lighten your environmental impact, you might consider things like declining plastic straws, composting your veggie scraps, biking to work, ditching your traditional shampoo for a shampoo bar, or bringing your own reusable bags to the grocery store.
+When you think about how you can take steps to lighten your environmental impact, you might consider things like declining plastic straws, composting your veggie scraps, biking to work, or bringing your own reusable bags to the grocery store.
 But you probably haven't given a whole lot of thought to switching up your toilet paper.
-After all, you kind of have to use it (unless you're into the whole bidet thing), and you might assume—like many people do—that it's all pretty much the same.
+After all, you kind of have to use it, and you might assume that it's all pretty much the same.

 Hands down, No. 2 has the prettiest recycled paper packaging we've ever seen, and you can pick from a number of different soy-ink-based patterns to match your bathroom's decor ("In Full Bloom" is our top pick).
 Beyond aesthetics, though, we love that No. 2 is ultra-smooth and made from bamboo that's certified sustainable by the Forest Stewardship Council (FSC).
 Subscribe and save on No. 2's website.